paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Owen
 type: review
 rating: 5
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Dan came out this week to cut down some shrubs and tidy up my garden for me.
+He’s done a fantastic job and took all the waste with him!
+Very professional, great price and will definitely be back in touch for more work soon!
+Highly recommend!